SAFE EXIT

 This workshop engages participants in the process of planning an educational program with an emphasis on learning how to facilitate effectively.
 The next in-person faculty development workshop is coming March 2024!

-• Distance eLearning Course (offered virtually over seven weeks).
+• Distance eLearning Course (7-week virtual course–fully asynchronous version coming soon).
 This workshop focuses on assisting grantees to design and deliver interactive virtual educational offerings on a budget.

 Technical Assistance